encounterplus/module-packer/README.md

 - `code`: A reference code for the module.
 - `cover`: The file name of the cover image for the module (placed in the same directory).
 - `version`: The version of the module.
 Must be an integer.
+- `compressImages`: If true, the images will be automatically compressed to make the module smaller in file size.
 - `autoIncrementVersion`: May be `true` or `false`.
 If `true`, it will cause the version number to automatically increment each time the module is packed.
 This is useful for keeping track
+- `maps`: The maps to include with the module.
+See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).
+- `encounters`: The encounters to include with the module.
+See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).

 ## Groups and Folders